NBC/WSJ Poll: Americans pessimistic on race relations

 Men also have a slightly sunnier view; just 20 percent of women but 33 percent of men give a positive assessment of how the U.S. is grappling with race relations.

-Asked specifically about Trump’s handling of the violence in Charlottesville, just 20 percent of respondents said they approved of the president’s response, which placed blame for the unrest on "many sides."
-That approval dropped to just three percent among African Americans.
+Asked specifically about Trump’s handling of the violence in Charlottesville, just 20 percent of respondents said they approved of the president’s response, in which he placed blamed "many sides" for the unrest.
+That approval dropped to just 3 percent among African-Americans.